danindrathaya/fullstackopen.com/README.md

     Muhammad Danindra Athaya - 120510233010

 # 0.4
-Create a similar diagram depicting the situation where the user creates a new note on the page
+Create a similar diagram depicting the situation where the user creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes by writing something into the text field and clicking the Save button.

     sequenceDiagram